 - Baking Powder: I use aluminum-free baking powder.

 - Soy Milk: I use plain soy milk (no flavor and no sugar).
-You can substitute it with other milk such as almond milk or oats milk.
+You can substitute it with other milk, such as almond milk, oat milk, or other non-dairy milk.

 - Maple Syrup

 - Regular Salt or Sea Salt